 We talked about sleeping with a wet sheet over you, but you can use a wet sheet in a different form as well.

-So you’ll want to wet a sheet with cold water, and then hang it over an open window.
+So you’ll wet a sheet with cold water, and then hang it over an open window.
 A breeze will blow through the wet sheet and create coolness in your home.

 26. Cold Feet

 Your feet have all kinds of pulse points on them, and so do your ankles.
-You’ll want to be sure to wash your feet first so you don’t create muddy water.
+Be sure to wash your feet first so you don’t create muddy water.

 27. Try Out a Bamboo Mat

 Now, I know a bamboo mat is less comfortable than your mattress.
-But you also have to remember that it won’t hold heat like a thick cotton mattress will.
+Still, you also have to remember that it won’t hold heat as a thick cotton mattress will.
 Or you can purchase this mat to go over your mattress.

 28. Ditch the Electronics